operating-function/pallas/doc/COG.md

     `%stop` takes precedent and receives the cog value, and the `%reap` receives None.)

+-   `[%cog %wait pid] -> IO ()`: If the cog is not running (non-existent, finished, crashed or timed out), immediately return 0.
+Otherwise, wait for the cog to no longer be in the running state and return 0.

+    Separate from %reap and %stop, cogs need a way to detect that cogs do not exist even when they aren't responsible for stopping or cleaning up after a crash.

 -   `[%cog %who] -> IO Pid`: Tells the cog who it is.
 Any other way of implementing this would end up with changes to the type of the cog function taking an extra `Pid ->`.